megbrimef/urso-examples/README.md

 10) in template.js you can put objects you want to create into this.objects

+11) put info file (_info.js) into app/modules to setup sub namespace

+12) put info file (_info.js) into app/modules/logic to setup sub namespace

+13) create file of additional logic layer where will be processing events.
+In our case it exampleLogic.js

+14) in app/modules/logic/controller.js in method getAdditionalLogicBlocks return array of additional logic names

-11) to subscribe to the event use this.addListener('eventName', callback).
-We recomend put it into the method _subscribeOnce() that will be called on component create
+15) to subscribe to the event use this.addListener(string: 'eventName', function: callback, boolean: global).
+We recomend put it into the method _subscribeOnce() that will be called on create

-12) to fire event use method this.emit('eventName', arguments).
+16) to fire event use method this.emit('eventName', arguments).
 In our case on button press we're firing event 'change.text.position' with new coordinates as argument.
-In this case components communicating directly, but we recommend to use logic layer to separate components logic from each other

-13) launch game and you will see result
+17) launch game and you will see result